nomad-networks/portos/doc/install.md

 ## Write to USB stick

-Use Etcher to flash the iso.
+Use Imagewriter to flash the iso.

 ## Install manjaro